 Composition: As a listed company that is not subject to codetermination, the Supervisory Board of Vonovia SE is to include twelve members, an appropriate number of whom are to be independent within the meaning of the Code.
 All members should have sufficient time available to perform the duties associated with their mandate with due regularity and care.

-When proposing candidates to fill new Supervisory Board positions to the Annual General Meeting, the Supervisory Board should have performed an extensive review to ensure that the candidates standing for election meet the corresponding professional and personal requirements (see below) and must disclose the candidates’ personal and business-related relationships with the company, the governing bodies of the company and any shareholders with a material interest in the company.
+When proposing candidates to fill new Supervisory Board positions to the Annual General Meeting, the Supervisory Board should have performed an extensive review to ensure that the candidates standing for election meet the corresponding professional and personal requirements (see table Supervisory Board Qualifications Profile) and must disclose the candidates’ personal and business-related relationships with the company, the governing bodies of the company and any shareholders with a material interest in the company.
 Shareholders are deemed to hold a material interest if they hold more than 10% of the voting shares in the company, either directly or indirectly.
 The proposals are not based on the candidate’s affiliation to any particular party that is interested in the company.

 Other general criteria, and criteria defined in the GCGC that applied in the fiscal year under review, governing composition include: